utdk/simplesamlphp_auth/README.md

 ## INSTALLATION WITHOUT COMPOSER

 1. Make sure you have a working SimpleSAMLphp installation.
+It needs to be a standalone installation, which has a "vendor" folder in the root of the project.
 2. Download the simplesamlphp_auth module
 3. Uncompress it
 4. Move it to the appropriate modules directory (usually, /modules)